pmean/build-website/text/21/teaching-statistical-computing.md

 + Web scraping in the statistics and data science curriculum: Challenges and opportunities
 + Teaching creative and practical data science at scale
 + The data mine: Enabling data science across the curriculum
-+ ’Playing the whole game’: A data collection and analysis exercise with Google Calendar’
++ 'Playing the whole game': A data collection and analysis exercise with Google Calendar'
 + Easy-to-use cloud computing for teaching data science
 + Computing in the statistics curricula: A 10-year retrospective
 + Expanding the scope of statistical computing: Training statisticians to be software engineers